apache/spark/docs/concepts.rst

-If ``xcom_pull`` is passed a single string for ``task_ids``, then the most recent XCom value from that task is returned; if a list of ``task_ids`` is passed, then a correpsonding list of XCom values is returned.
+If ``xcom_pull`` is passed a single string for ``task_ids``, then the most recent XCom value from that task is returned; if a list of ``task_ids`` is passed, then a corresponding list of XCom values is returned.

 .. code:: python